 Alternatively, create a .vscode/mcp.json

-file in your workspace with the same configuration.
+file in your workspace with:

 "mcpServers": {